I got up this morning at 6:00 am to write, cook and photograph this delicious and simple Fish Pupusa, after all it is Fish Friday!!! Enjoy!

 Typically, once the pupusas are formed by hand, using either method, they are placed straight onto the skillet or griddle.
 If you set them aside before cooking, make sure to wet your hands and gently pick up each pupusa, and pat lightly between the palms of your hands.

 Gently place the pupusas on the hot surface and cook for about 5 minutes on each side, frequently turning them over to ensure even cooking.
 The pupusas are ready when they puff up and turn slightly golden.
-Serve with Pickled Cabbage, Onions, and Carrots
+Serve with Curtido, Pickled Cabbage, Onions, and Carrots.

 1 teaspoon salt